 In case you are unable to return borrowed media in person, you may mail them to Universitätsbibliothek Trier – Ortsleihe –, Universitätsring 15, 54296 Trier.
 For any questions concerning the return of borrowed media please contact our complaint manager (Reklamationsstelle).

 When in the Library, please pay the card production fee at our TUKAN pay machine first, then hand in your receipt together with your application form at the Library’s central circulation desk.
-For detailed information on how to use the card’s payment feature please click here.

 A new overhead scanner is available in each reading room, as the scanning room (BZ 2c) has not yet been released for use again.
 The microform scanner is temporarily located in room BZ 2b and can be used there.